Monday, September 30, 2024

 I Once Read

 Seeing this photo in my Facebook memories reminded me of an incident from my own life from years ago.
-There was a period in my past when, for quite some time, I could not shake the feeling that I was being followed and watched everywhere by someone -- or some thing.
+(Here beginneth a yarn) There was a period in my past when, for quite some time, I could not shake the feeling that I was being followed and watched everywhere by someone -- or some thing.
 I finally got the bright idea -- way too obvious in hindsight -- to check out my shadow.
 And sure enough, to my shock -- and simultaneous good fortune -- I was able to capture my own analogue of the Staybehind in this photograph.
-And... it turned out to be a giant flying amoeba.
-A giant flying amoeba.
+And... it turned out to be a giant floating amoeba.
+A giant floating amoeba.
 Yes, I did freak when I first saw it: God only knows where it came from or when and how it glommed on to me, but you know what, the good thing is it also turns out that once you learn the identity of your stalker they lose their power over you, to my huge relief.
 The amoeba accordingly removed itself from my life instanter, and I have not been bothered by it since.
 Whaddayaknow!

 Wednesday, September 4, 2024